A man and woman who are both normal are married. The man's family... | Channels for Pearson+

 13. Mendelian Genetics Sex-Linked Inheritance

 A man and woman who are both normal are married.
-The man's family, however, has a history of red-green colourblindness, as his grandfather from his maternal side was colourblind.
+The man's family, however, has a history of red-green colourblindness, as his grandfather from his paternal side was colourblind.
 On the contrary, the woman's family has no history of this disorder.
-What percentage of this man's sister will be normal, carrier, and colourblind, respectively?
+What percentage of their children will be colourblind?

 A man and woman who are both normal are married.
-The man's family, however, has a history of red-green colourblindness, as his grandfather from his maternal side was colourblind.
+The man's family, however, has a history of red-green colourblindness, as his grandfather from his paternal side was colourblind.
 On the contrary, the woman's family has no history of this disorder.
-What percentage of this man's sister will be normal, carrier, and colourblind, respectively?
+What percentage of their children will be colourblind?

 ANSWERS OPTIONS